koltrakak-learning-repos/CV_learning_repo/image_formation_and_acquisition/asd.md

 ### lenses
 A scene point is **on focus** when all its light rays gathered by the camera hit the image plane at the same point.
+- if this doesn't happen (the rays from a point get spread in an area of the image plane) the image gets blurry
 - In a pinhole device this happens to all scene points because of the very small size of the hole (che lascia passare un singolo raggio per punto)
     - In other terms, the pinhole camera features an infinite **Depth of Field (DOF)**